distant-gradient/bestwhatsappgroups.app/_rawposts/2019-09-28-whatsapp-stickers.md

 <li> Next, download another app called <strong>Personal stickers for WhatsApp </strong> from Google Play Store
 <ul> 2.1 When you open the app, it will automatically detect the stickers you have created </ul>
 <ul> 2.2 Tap on the <strong> Add </strong> button displayed beside the stickers and click on Add again if prompted via a pop-up </ul></li>
-<li> <strong>You're all done! </strong> Now just open whatsApp and find your personalized stickers under the sticker section.
+<li> <strong>You're all done! </strong> Now just open whatsApp and find your personal stickers under the sticker section.
 Tap on it to send it to your groups or personal chats of your choice.</li> </ol>

 In case you don't wish to put in the effort to either create new stickers, or constantly download new sticker apps.
 There are several whatsapp groups links for stickers and/or other forwards that you can join and start receiving fresh content daily.
 Here's the list of whatsapp groups that you can choose from
 <br/>